imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This is an extension of the "Simplest valid program" approach, where we'll allow to generate programs which execute their OPCODEs with different arguments, so that we can enact their behavior to cover the scope of variability that the current gas schedule allows for (e.g. various sizes of the input for the `SHA3` OPCODE).

-#### Simplest valid program with simple surroundings
+#### Simplest valid program with surrounding bytecode prepended/appended

-Before a full-fledged support for exploring various surroundings and their impact on the execution of a given OPCODE, we can provide a simplified probe of the topic.
+Before a full-fledged support for exploring various circumstances and their impact on the execution of a given OPCODE, we can provide a simplified probe of the topic.

 In this approach, we will generate programs same as in "Simplest valid program" approach, but:
   - prepend and/or append a sequence of fixed arbitrary bytecodes, to put the analyzed OPCODE in the "middle" of the program, and/or
   - multiply the OPCODE with its stack management companions.

-Such programs can then be used for initial exploration of the impact of surroundings.
+Such programs can then be used for initial exploration of the impact of bytecode surrounding the OPCODE in question.

 #### Looped execution with stack balancing